Men's Health Doctor London | Comprehensive Care & Screening

 Testosterone & Hormonal Health

-I assess total and free testosterone in proper clinical context, alongside SHBG, LH/FSH, prolactin, haematocrit, and androgen receptor genetics and sensitivity where appropriate.
+I assess total and free testosterone in proper clinical context, alongside SHBG, LH and FSH, prolactin, haematocrit, and androgen receptor genetics where appropriate.
 I provide evidence-based diagnosis of testosterone deficiency and avoid both under-treatment and unnecessary TRT.

 Sexual Health & Erectile Dysfunction

 Sexual symptoms are not superficial concerns.
-They can have a profound impact on your emotional health, relationships and confidence.
+Erectile dysfunction, low libido and other sexual difficulties can have a profound impact on emotional health, self-confidence and relationships.

 I provide integrated assessment and treatment for: